 For consistency, national and subnational entities are referred to as "countries" and "economies", respectively, in the whole publication.
 Territorial and subnational entities are referred to throughout the publication by their subnational name and country, e.g. England (United Kingdom).
-For consistency with other indicators from Education at a Glance, the subnational entity "Flanders (Belgium)" used in the OECD Programme for the International Assessment of Adults (Survey of Adult Skills [PIAAC]) and the Teaching and Learning International Survey (TALIS) will be referred to by the name "Flemish Community of Belgium" throughout the publication.
-The Flemish Community of Belgium and French Comm.
+For consistency with other indicators from Education at a Glance, the subnational entity "Flanders (Belgium)" used in the Survey of Adult Skills, a product of the Programme for the International Assessment of Adults (PIAAC) and the Teaching and Learning International Survey (TALIS) will be referred to by the name "Flemish Community of Belgium" throughout the publication.
+The Flemish Community of Belgium and the French Community of Belgium are abbreviated in the tables and figures as "Flemish Comm.
+(Belgium)" and "French Comm.
 (Belgium)".